Seventh-day Adventist theology: Regional and cultural differences

 All of these doctrines, with the exception of item 11 (regarding the premillennial return of Christ), are widely held amongst conservative or evangelical Protestants.
 (Different Protestant groups hold varying views on the millennium.)

 Regarding salvation, a major statement was the 1980 "The Dynamics of Salvation ".

 Distinctive doctrines

 Seventh-day Adventists have often focused on those doctrines which are distinctive to Adventism.
-This was particularly true in the early days of the movement, when it was assumed that most people the church witnessed to were already Christian to begin with, and that they already understood the gospel.
+This was particularly true in the early days of the movement, when it was assumed that most people the church witnessed to were already Christian, and that they already understood the gospel.